charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 ## Note on the next version

-It was hard to finish, because there is always more to do.
+Finishing this project was challenging, as there's always more to do.
-It was to say stop.
-For the next version, we wanted to explore
+Eventually, we had to say, "Stop."
+But for the next version, we’re excited to explore several new ideas:

-- We want to use `olama` model to generate the prompts for the picture generation, based on themes.
-For example if we have a Mexican-themed party, all the prompts would be based in Mexican native art.
+- **Using the `olama` model to generate prompts** for picture generation based on themes.
+For example, if we’re celebrating a birthday, the prompts could focus on party-themed art, birthday cakes, balloons, and other festive elements.
-- ESP32 and ZigBee-based live update, using ZigBee to do a wake-on-demand.
-Making the ESP32 push-friendly.
+- **ESP32 and ZigBee-based live updates**, utilizing ZigBee for wake-on-demand, making the ESP32 push-friendly, while still having a cable-free setup.
-- The is a new Waveshare screen [waveshare.com/product/displays/e-paper/epaper-1/13.3inch-e-paper-hat-plus-e.htm](https://www.waveshare.com/product/displays/e-paper/epaper-1/13.3inch-e-paper-hat-plus-e.htm) wich is 13.3 inches, higher resolution and full of colours.
-This would be a very cool upgrade.
-Requires some deep-dive into making ESPHome work with another interface.
+- The new Waveshare 13.3-inch e-paper screen has a **higher resolution and supports full color**.
+This would be a fantastic upgrade, but it requires diving deeper into making ESPHome work with this new interface. [waveshare.com/product/displays/e-paper/epaper-1/13.3inch-e-paper-hat-plus-e.htm](https://www.waveshare.com/product/displays/e-paper/epaper-1/13.3inch-e-paper-hat-plus-e.htm).
-- Either with a webcam, or with pre-defined pictures, generate picture of the guests who are coming to visit you, similar (github.com/bytedance/InfiniteYou)[(https://github.com/bytedance/InfiniteYou)]
+- Using a webcam or pre-defined pictures to **generate images of guests visiting**, similar to the concept in InfiniteYou. (github.com/bytedance/InfiniteYou)[(https://github.com/bytedance/InfiniteYou)].
-- Have better infographics and integration to local weather.
-For example knowing when there is new snow, and integrate with Home Assistant to let one know when and where to go ski.
+- Enhancing the system with **better `matplotlib` infographics** and local weather integration, for example, knowing when it’s snowing and integrating with Home Assistant to recommend when and where to go skiing.

 ## Thanks

-Ananda for providing answers when stuck.
+Ananda, for offering valuable answers when we hit technical roadblocks.
-Kristoffer for proof-reading.
+Kristoffer, for proofreading this page.
-Patrick for soldering.
+Patrick, for handling the soldering.